 The first one is the superbly written "Theme and Variations (Breakfast Montage)."
 Gerhardt handles this extremely subtle cue in grand style.
 Bremner's version sounds uncertain of its intent and runs out of steam before the last dramatic variation.

-Another well-known cue is the "Aria from Salammbo."
+Another well-known cue is the "Salaambo's Aria."
 After the superb singing of Kiri Te Kanawa on the Gerhardt version, it's difficult to imagine anyone topping it.
-Rosamund Illing gives it a good try and sings it effectively note for note, but without the dramatic intensity and soaring high notes of Te Kanawa.
+Rosamund Illing gives it a good try and sings it well, but without the dramatic intensity and soaring high notes of Te Kanawa.
 The Australian Philharmonic is fine but is no match to the National Philharmonic's glorious playing in the Gerhardt version, whose sound was spectacular.